linh-ngu/GoBabyGo/README.md

 ## CI/CD

-CI/CD has been implemented in the GitHub Actions in the repo here -> https://github.com/PatelHarshank/ZLPInterviewer/actions
+CI/CD has been implemented in the GitHub Actions in the repo here ->

 ## Support

-The support of this app has been officially closed.
-There is nothing more important left to develop.
-We can scale this app and make it generic enough for all other student orginizations and not just ZLP Interviewer.
-Thats the future goals of this application.
+N/A

 ## Extra Helps

-Please contact Pauline Wade paulinewade@tamu.edu for help on Lab assignments which will teach you in more depth
+Please contact Pauline Wade paulinewade@tamu.edu for help on setup and clarification.